cpaddison/Converters/README.md

-# converters
+# time
-Converters: A collection of JavaScript converters for your convenience.
+A collection of JavaScript converters for your convenience.